 The Croatian Conflict

-In April of 1990, a retired general and historian named Franjo Tuđman — and his highly nationalistic, right-wing party, the HDZ (Croatian Democratic Union) — won Croatia's first free elections.
+In April 1990, a retired general and historian named Franjo Tuđman — and his highly nationalistic, right-wing party, the HDZ (Croatian Democratic Union) — won Croatia's first free elections.
 Like the Slovenian reformers, Tuđman and the HDZ wanted more autonomy from Yugoslavia.
 But Tuđman's methods were more extreme than those of the gently progressive Slovenes.
 Tuđman invoked the spirit of the Ustaše, who had ruthlessly run Croatia's puppet government under the Nazis.
 He removed mention of the Serbs as equal citizens of the new nation.
 He reintroduced symbols that had been embraced by the Ustaše, including the red-and-white checkerboard flag and the kuna currency.
 (While many of these symbols predated the Ustaše by centuries, they had become irrevocably tainted by their association with the Ustaše.)
-The 600,000 Serbs living in Croatia, mindful that their grandparents had been massacred by the Ustaše, saw the writing on the wall and began to rise up.
+The 600,000 Serbs living in Croatia were mindful that their grandparents had been massacred by the Ustaše, and extremists within this community began to rise up.

 The first conflicts were in the Serb-dominated Croatian city of Knin.
 Tuđman had decreed that Croatia's policemen must wear a new uniform, which was strikingly similar to Nazi-era Ustaše garb.
 Infuriated by this slap in the face, and prodded by Slobodan Milošević's rhetoric, Serb police officers in Knin refused.
 Over the next few months, tense negotiations ensued.
 Serbs from Knin and elsewhere began the so-called "tree trunk revolution" — blocking important Croatian tourist roads to the coast with logs and other barriers.
 Meanwhile, the Croatian government — after being denied support from the United States — illegally purchased truckloads of guns from Hungary.
 (A UN weapons embargo, which was designed to prevent the outbreak of violence, had little effect on the Serb-dominated Yugoslav People's Army, which already had its own arsenal.
 But it was devastating to separatist Croatian and — later — Bosnian forces, which were just beginning to build their armies.)
 Croatian policemen and Serb irregulars from Knin fired the first shots of the conflict on Easter Sunday 1991 at Plitvice Lakes National Park.

-The standoff lasted until 1995, when the now well-equipped Croatian army retook the Serb-occupied areas in a series of two offensives — “Lightning” (Blijesak), in the northern part of the country, and “Storm” (Oluja), farther south.
+The standoff lasted until 1995, when the now well-equipped Croatian army retook the Serb-occupied areas in a series of two offensives — "Lightning" (Blijesak), in the northern part of the country, and "Storm" (Oluja), farther south.
 Some Croats retaliated for earlier ethnic cleansing by doing much of the same to Serbs — torturing and murdering them, and dynamiting their homes.
 Croatia quickly established the borders that exist today, and the Erdut Agreement brought peace to the region.
-But most of the 600,000 Serbs who had once lived in Croatia/Krajina were forced into Serbia or were killed.
-While Serbs have long since been legally invited back to their ancestral Croatian homes, relatively few have returned — afraid of the “welcome” they might receive from the Croat neighbors who killed their relatives or blew up their houses just two decades ago.
+But the country's demographics are forever changed: Of the 600,000 Serbs who had once lived in Croatia, approximately half were forced out, and more than 6,000 died in the war.
+Today, fewer than 200,000 Serbs — one-third of the original number — live in Croatia.

 The War in Bosnia-Herzegovina